Bishop Auditorium and online

 This event will take place in the Bishop Auditorium on the Stanford campus.
 The auditorium is located on the 1st floor of the Lathrop Library, 518 Memorial Way, Stanford.
 Upon arrival, please follow the signs and check in in the foyer of the auditorium.

-Parking lots are indicated on the above map.
-The nearest parking lot is along the Stanford Oval and Lot L-83.
+Parking lots are indicated on the map.
+The nearest parking is available along the Oval and in Lot L-83.
 All parking is free in spaces marked Visitor, A or C after 4pm.
 Accessible parking is also available at the above locations.